 “Weed” is one of the many slang terms that refer to the dried, cured flowers from any plant in the cannabis family.
 This herbal substance is often ground, milled, or otherwise broken up and then either rolled into cigarettes or cigars or smoked in countless different pipes.
-Weed is among the most commonly abused drugs in the US, only coming in behind more socially acceptable substances such as alcohol, tobacco, and caffeine.
+Weed is among the most commonly abused drugs in the US, only behind more socially acceptable substances such as alcohol, tobacco, and caffeine.

 The most recent danger of weed has come in the form of new legislation and laws in many cities and states around the country, allowing and regulating the use of weed just like alcohol.
-This has made the weed more accessible and has pushed the possibility of addiction to record levels.
+This has made marijuana more accessible and has pushed the possibility of addiction to record levels.

 Additional research has shown that there may be a link between heavy and prolonged use of weed and performance on a difficult cognitive test.
 The test took slightly longer than the control group, who either did not smoke or smoked lightly or occasionally before quitting.
-Despite the low risk and potentially minimal effects, there are still significant restrictions on research that may help us more completely understand the effects of weed on the mind and body in both the long-term and the short.
+Despite the low risk and potentially minimal effects, there are still significant restrictions on research that may help us more completely understand the effects of weed on the mind and body in both the long term and the short.

 Does Weed Kill Brain Cells?